 Human beings will turn this world into paradise, so do I believe.”

-In a media interview in 2016, Wang Haiyang mentioned the character, Fikret, does not refer to any one specific person, but is a fictitious character he envisioned.
+In an interview in 2016, Wang Haiyang mentioned the character Fikret does not refer to any one specific person, but is a fictitious character he envisioned.
 Furthermore, Wang Haiyang stumbled upon the name, Fikret, through a random, online search.
 This imagined, fictitious character was born on July 24, 1976 in Istanbul, Turkey.

 Perhaps the mustached figure is a culmination of his own experiences and complicated relationship with his own father.
 As a result, the mustached figure becomes a symbol of patriarchal systems in society.
 Wang Haiyang even fastened a brooch of the mustached figure to his clothing.